Major airlines are avoiding Pakistan’s airspace as tensions with India simmer following tourist massacre

 It comes days after India’s navy said it had carried out test missile strikes to “revalidate and demonstrate readiness of platforms, systems and crew for long range precision offensive strike.”

-Tensions have ramped up despite the United States and China – two major global players – urging restraint.
+Tensions have ramped up despite the United States and China urging restraint.

 The United Nations Secretary-General, Antonio Guterres, on Monday also urged both India and Pakistan to “avoid a military confrontation that could easily spin out of control.”